shoenisch/photon/docs/photon-admin-guide.md

 	$ ec2-upload-bundle --manifest ./bundled/photon-ami.manifest.xml --bucket <bucket-name> --access-key <Account Access Key> --secret-key <Account Secret key>
 	$ ec2-register <bucket-name>/photon-ami.manifest.xml --name photon-ami --architecture x86_64 --virtualization-type hvm

 In the following command, the `--user-data-file` option instructs cloud-init to import the cloud-config data in `user-data.txt`.
-The next command assumes you have created the keypair aws.pem and the group ami-validation as well as uploaded the user-data.txt file to the right place in the Amazon cloud; see the EC2 documentation.  <!-- upload it with the bundle cmd?? -->
+The next command assumes you have created the keypair aws.pem and the group ami-validation as well as uploaded the user-data.txt file to the right place in the Amazon cloud; see the EC2 documentation.

 	$ ec2-run-instances $AMI_ID -t m3.medium -k aws -g ami-validation --user-data-file user-data.txt
 	$ ec2-describe-instances